JetKids by Stokke BedBox is a premium ride-on suitcase for kids with an in-flight bed feature. Who wouldn’t want that?

 If you’re not rolling it on the ground you can carry it.
 It includes an adjustable strap making it easy to carry over your shoulder or pull regardless of height, so a child could do it too.

-Turns into a Bed
+Turns into an Airplane Bed

 It’s not just a suitcase for a child, Stokke JetKids is also named a BedBox for a reason: it can turn into a leg rest in-flight or on trains.
 When the bed can be used it is a wonderful function for a child to put their feet somewhere.